Klondike (solitaire)

-Klondike is a card game for one player and the best known and most popular version of the patience or solitaire family, as well as one of the most challenging in widespread play.
+Klondike is a card game for one player and the best known and most popular version of the solitaire family, as well as one of the most challenging in widespread play.
 It has spawned numerous variants including Batsford, Easthaven, King Albert, Thumb and Pouch, Somerset or Usk and Whitehead, as well as the American variants of the games, Agnes and Westcliff.
 The distinguishing feature of all variants is a triangular layout of the tableau, building in ascending sequence and packing in descending order.

 Name

 In the U.S. and Canada, it is so well known that the term "Solitaire", in the absence of qualifiers, typically refers to Klondike.
 Equally in the UK, it is often just known as "Patience".
 Elsewhere the game is known as American Patience.

 Historically, Klondike was also called Canfield in America, perhaps because it was a casino game at the Canfield Casino in Saratoga Springs, New York; this is the name by which it became known in England.
 Today, however, Canfield is more usually the American name for the patience game called "Demon" in England, which is a different game altogether.
 Likewise the rumour prevails that this other game was devised by Richard Canfield even though Canfield himself called his game "Klondike".